XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Payment methodAccepted currenciesMinimum amountProcessing timePossible fees

-Overview of payment methods, currencies, and fees.
+A summary of payment methods, their accepted currencies, minimum amounts, processing times, and potential fees.

 Credit card